Rachelle is an accomplished industry professional with a vast knowledge of the luxury

-Whether you’re looking to create a sanctuary space in your organization to encourage workplace wellness, or if you’re designing a spa at your hotel or travel destination, Rachel will bring a depth of experience, creative design sensibilities and a respect for the cultural/historical context of the region into a thoughtful product from vision to reality.
+Whether you’re looking to create a sanctuary space in your organization to encourage workplace wellness, or if you’re designing a spa at your hotel or travel destination, Rachelle will bring a depth of experience, creative design sensibilities and a respect for the cultural/historical context of the region into a thoughtful product from vision to reality.

 Rachelle is available for freelance contracts locally to the UK and internationally, and can assist you from the set-up stage through to opening your spa.